portfolio-performance/portfolio/README.md

 * Open the portfolio-app project
 * Press F5 to refresh the view, otherwise you might not find the ide-target-platform
 * Open the ide-target-platform/portfolio-ide.target file with the Target Editor (this may take a while as it requires Internet access).
 If you just get an XML file, use right click and chose Open With
-* In the resulting editor, click on the "Set as Target Platform" link at the top right (this may also take a while)
+* In the resulting editor, click on the "Set as Active Target Platform" link at the top right (this may also take a while)

 ### Run Program